x15000177/bobert_ws/README.md

 ### Issues Present [as of Alpha Build 1/21/22]:
 - The exact messages cannot be seen through the terminal due to some of the controllers are unable to be recognized.

+### Goal:
+Writing the arm movement interface.
+### Steps Taken [as of Release Candidate 3/1/22]:
+- Finished writing the Teensy node and the Jetson node to publish and subscribe arm servo position messages.

+### Issues Present [as of Release Candidate 3/1/22]:
+- The arm movement currently is a bit janky and some servo angle limits need to be adjusted to avoid self-collision.

 ### Current and Future Testing Plan:
 - Currently, the test is embedded inside the src files for the bobert_control package.